particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 If the `requestType` is `GET`, the default data will be added to the query string unless `noDefaults` is true.

+If you are using a webhook to access the Particle cloud API, you should use an `Authorization` header.
+Do not include the access token in a query parameter or URL.

 ### HTTP basic auth